IsmaelMasharo/udacity-dsnd-projects/README.md

-# Data Science Projects
+# Udacity Data Science Nanodegree Projects

 Some of the projects I've worked on during my learning path through Data Science.
-It contains some of my work in supervised, unsupervised and deep learning.
-Some of the projects are based on the different programs I've enrolled such as the Udacity DSND.
+Udacity DSND projects related to supervised, unsupervised and deep learning.